How To Stay Healthy While Traveling (Nutrition Tips)

 Soup!
 Butternut Squash soup in a box.
 I know, it sounds odd, but it is the most convenient item ever.
 I go with the Organic Imagine brand - non gmo, vegan, non-dairy, gluten free, no msg, or artificial flavours/preservatives.
 It doesn't need to be refrigerated until opened, however if you don't finish the little box all in one go, stick it in the fridge!

-I’ve recently been maintaining a 99% vegan diet, which has been a beneficial crossover for me and has really increased my energy overall.
+I’ve recently began a vegan diet, which has been a beneficial crossover for me and has really increased my energy overall.

 If you are interested, you can Contact Mandy Gill for personalized nutrition coaching.